Funding Arts Broward’s (FAB) “Black & White: A Night At The Museum”

-Funding Arts Broward (FAB), a nonprofit organization committed to preserving and cultivating the arts in Broward County, will present its fifth annual “Black & White: A Night At The Museum” special event on Monday, April 25, from 6 p.m. – 8 p.m.
-This elegant black and white themed cocktail party at NSU Art Museum Fort Lauderdale will feature an exclusive exhibit tour, live entertainment by Dillard High School Center for the Arts students, light bites and a decadent dessert table.
+Funding Arts Broward (FAB), a nonprofit organization committed to preserving and cultivating the arts in Broward County, will present its fifth annual “Black & White: A Night At The Museum” special event on Monday, January 10, from 6 p.m. – 8 p.m.
+This elegant black and white themed cocktail party at NSU Art Museum Fort Lauderdale will feature exclusive exhibit tours, live entertainment, light bites and a decadent dessert table.

-Champagne and cocktails, culinary delights, and selections by DJ Israel Charles, arts and music program director at Dillard High School Center for the Arts, will add to this festive event.
+Champagne and cocktails, culinary delights, and selections by Israel Charles, arts and music program director at Dillard High School, will add to this festive event.
 Guests are encouraged to dress in their favorite black and white cocktail attire.

-This event is for FAB members, friends and public supporters of the arts.
-Tickets for “Black & White: A Night At The Museum” are $75 per person and are available at https://bit.ly/FABNightAtTheMuseum2022.
-For more information, please call (954) 353-7673 or email email@example.com.Thank you for using Soul Of Miami!
+Tickets for “Black & White: A Night At The Museum” are $75 per person and are available at fundingartsbroward.org.
+For more information, please call (954) 353-7673 or email email@example.com.